-- Calculators are required on the exams if you don't want to do hand-calculations. - INSPIRE BRAND CALCULAORS (or equivalent) ARE NOT ALLOWED. - Data Files will be used in the class during recitation.
+- Calculators are required on the exams if you don't want to do hand-calculations. - Any calculator except INSPIRE brand calculators (or equivalent) are OK to use. - Data Files will be used in the class during recitation.
 You can access all data sets through the Stat 1430 Carmen website. - Computer Software: StatCrunch.
 This software is required comes as a part of My Stat Lab.
 You will need it for recitations and possibly homework.